AKitsche/introduction_r_and_rstudio/README.md

 # Introduction to R and RStudio

 This repository contains the content for the **Introduction to R and RStudio** course from [Andreas Kitsche](andreas.kitsche@gmail.com).
-Each training is split into three 3h sessions.
+The training is split into four 3h sessions.

 # Course Content: